devrabiul/devrabiul/README.md

 ![Profile views](https://gpvc.arturio.dev/devrabiul)

-I’m a Full Stack Developer who is passionate about making error-free websites with Laravel and React.js Framework.
-A self-taught fast-learner full-stack developer from Dhaka.
+I’m a Backend Developer who is passionate about making error-free websites with Laravel Framework.
+A self-taught fast-learner backend developer from Dhaka.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 Now I'm a working on 6amTech as a Laravel Developer.
 I love to work with new technologies and developing web applications like Laravel Framework.
 And love to solve real-world problems.

 I am strategic, goal-oriented, and always work with an end goal in mind.
 Currently, I am learning how to improve the performance of both responsive and progressive web applications for better user experience.
 I’m looking to apply my skills as part of a fast-placed, quality-driven team in order to build better experiences on the web development.